 - Category: Blog

 Besides the wild game, the sight of the primates of the pearl is not be forgotten on a Uganda safari.
 Uganda has six major primate destinations located in the western circuit of the country.
 The beauty of these primate destinations is that they can all be combined in a single Uganda safari.
 Using an expert tours operator such as Love Uganda safaris and tours gives you a chance of designing your safari in the best way possible.
 We are here to advise you where to go and what to do during your Uganda primate safari.

 Bwindi impenetrable national park

-Mgahinga national park
+Mgahinga gorilla national park

 Kibale national park